newseful/newseful.github.io/_posts/29-01-2015-A-Description.md

 1. Reduce the spread of misreported facts and speculation,
 2. Make it easier to keep track of a developing story across multiple device contexts, and
-3. Leverages the inherent qualities of digital media to enhance understanding
+3. Leverage the inherent qualities of digital media to enhance understanding